Oregon occupation leader rejects sheriff's bid to end standoff

 A lawyer for Hammond family has said that the occupiers do not speak for the family.

-The leaders of the occupiers are Ammon and his brother, Ryan Bundy.
+The leaders of the armed occupation are Ammon Bundy and his brother, Ryan Bundy.
 Their father, Cliven Bundy, along with a band of armed men, stared down federal agents trying to seize his livestock in Nevada in 2014.
 Many of the other occupiers also are from outside Oregon.

 At least a dozen other armed men have been visible at the park headquarters, offices, a museum and outbuildings.
 They have come and gone freely from the park without interference from authorities, at times making trips into town.

-The Bundys’ group said that on Wednesday night a group of three men entered the refuge unexpectedly and engaged in a brief confrontation with the occupiers.
+The Bundys’ group said that on Wednesday night three men entered the refuge unexpectedly and engaged in a brief confrontation with the occupiers.
 Reuters journalists present at the time saw men running with firearms and heard angry shouting, but no shots were fired.

-The situation was more calm on Thursday when a series of area ranchers visited for chats with the Bundys, who discussed their beliefs that the federal government had overreached its authority, often pausing to read from the U.S. Constitution.
+The situation was more calm on Thursday when area ranchers visited for chats with the Bundys, who discussed their beliefs that the federal government had overreached its authority, often pausing to read from the U.S. Constitution.

 “Hopefully some of the ranching families and the community will come and support you guys,” rancher Royce Wilber told them.
 “That’s what I wanted to post on Facebook, ‘Quit bitching on your electronic devices and come down here and see these people because they are not how they are portrayed in the media.'”